neherlab/treetime-cloud/validation/flu_H3N2/DataDescription.rst

 Plotting the results
 ====================

  To plot the results, make sure first that the treetime_validation python project is installed and the flu_H3N2 (this archive) is unpacked to the root folder of the project.
-For detailed instructions, see the manual in the upper direfcory.
+For detailed instructions, see the manual in the upper directory.

  To plot the results, run the plot_flu_subtrees_res.py script, no further configuration required